howardlhw/Mousehunt/README.md

 ```
 'tactical': {
-    'weapon': 'geyser_tactical_weapon',
+    'weapon': 'geyser_tactical_weapon'
-    # 'trinket': 'rift_vacuum_trinket'
 },
 ```

-Fun the following script in the main application to initiate the mapping.
+Run the following script in the main application to initiate the mapping.

 ```